 Under any true system of moral reasoning, "Welfare" is a politically loaded term.
 It portrays the State as a philanthropic benefactor, who gives alms to its undeserving poor, paid for by money it has extracted through taxation from its meritorious hard-working tax-payers.
 As such, the name implies that this payment is something that it is not.

 I am able and willing to work.
 I have significant skills.
 But I am denied the means to apply them.
 In other words, I am unwillingly and forcibly excluded from participating in the economy.
 I am denied the opportunity to apply my skills to the necessary and sufficient economic resources for turning my efforts into my needs of life.

 All seven billion of the human beings alive today on this planet arrived here with nothing.
 That includes everybody, whether he be a member of the rich ruling elite, the tax-paying middle class or the poor and unemployed.
-Consequently, I consider myself - along with everybody else - to have, by virtue of my birth, the self-evident inalienable right to the allodial possession of one seven-billionth of the planet's land and resources.
+Consequently, I consider myself — along with everybody else — to have, by virtue of my birth, a self-evident inalienable right to the allodial possession of one seven-billionth of the planet's land and resources.
 This would amount to 2 hectares (5 acres) of habitable land per person.
 Even if each donated half to public use, that would amount to a median of 4 hectares (10 acres) per family.